thenifemi/thenifemi/README.md

 Nifemi here!
 Software Engineer, Amateur Swimmer and Cyclist.
 I maintain a healthy balance between design, functionality and clean code.

-Digital nomad currently working at ArcTouch, San Francisco as a Senior Software Engineer on the Flutter, iOS and Android team.
+Digital nomad currently working at ArcTouch, San Francisco as a Senior Software Engineer on the Cross-Platform team.

 I love to build Mobile Apps for iOS and Android.